 Shoreditch Graffiti Wall

 Further along Brick Lane, you’ll find one of Shoreditch’s most talked about street art hubs, the Seven Stars Yard (otherwise known as the Shoreditch graffiti wall).
 The pub’s car park has established itself as one of the most exciting places to see street art in London.
+Check out the location on our comprehensive Shoreditch graffiti map below.
 The line up is always changing, but when we visited in May 2017 this is what we found.

 Further along Brick Lane, you’ll find one of Shoreditch’s most talked about street art hubs, the Seven Stars Yard (otherwise known as the Shoreditch graffiti wall).